 Increased digital transformation can expedite and streamline processes and provides a convenient way of communicating and planning logistics.
 However, with increased convenience comes increased risk.
 If you asked the CEO of a maritime shipping company twenty years ago if they had invested in cybersecurity, they would most likely have laughed at you.
 However, adopting operational technology (OT) and information technology (IT) on seafaring vessels has generated a more efficient supply chain.
-It also opens to door to threats from cybercriminal organisations.
+It also opens to door to threats from cybercriminal organizations.

 The more digital technology that vessels adopt, the more risk this presents.
 Indeed, the International Maritime Organization has defined maritime cyber risk as “the extent to which a technology asset could be threatened by a potential circumstance or event, which may result in shipping-related operational, safety or security failures as a consequence of information or systems being corrupted, lost or compromised.”
 The impact of this risk can be quantified as the fear of the unknown, the fear of what could happen if a cyber criminal attacked your systems and left your vessel stranded without navigation systems or life support.